Si-ja/SentimentApp/README.md

 - [x] Create a repository
 - [x] Create a README file
 - [x] Create a support script that will check if  all the needed packages are ready
-- [ ] Create a .kv file with the app skeleton
+- [x] Create a .kv file with the app skeleton
-- [ ] Add information section in the app
+- [x] Add information section in the app
-- [ ] Add settings section in the app
+- [x] Add settings section in the app
+- [ ] Build a sentiment analyzing page
 - [ ] Prepare the main script with all the needed functionalities for the sentiment analysis.
+- [ ] Finalize the app
+- [ ] Deploy the app